zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/app-protect-dos/installation.md

 ## Install the App Protect DoS Arbitrator

+{{< note >}} If you install multiple NGINX Ingress Controllers in the same namespace, they will need to share the same Arbitrator because there can only be one Arbitrator in a single namespace. {{< /note >}}

 ### Helm Chart

 The App Protect DoS Arbitrator can be installed using the [NGINX App Protect DoS Helm Chart](https://github.com/nginxinc/nap-dos-arbitrator-helm-chart).